- Start Date: 2020-08-10

 rather than GetUtxo

-rather different behavior: the request does not complete until the state
+- the request does not complete until the output is spendable, based on the

 This allows a script verifier to asynchronously obtain information about previous transaction outputs and start verifying scripts as soon as the data is available.
 For instance, if we begin parallel download and verification of 500 blocks, we should be able to begin script verification of all scripts referencing outputs from existing blocks in parallel, and begin verification of scripts referencing outputs from new blocks as soon as they are committed to the chain.